geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And hope already greets Miranda here." — 730

 The maid replied, " May every joy be thine,
-" Who, tho' unknown, an interest takest in mine !
+" Who, tho' unknown, an interest takest in mine!
 " A sage, whose eye events to come descried,
 " Bade me with speed repair to ocean's side,
 " A pearl should meet me — to Marino's court